camillescott/pydoit-intermediate/index.rst

 Setup
 *****

-    -  Make sure you have Python.
+    -  Make sure you have python.
     -  Install the necessary python libraries.
 If you are using Anaconda, you should have several of these already, and can proceed with: ``pip install doit seaborn jinja2``.